marrrrko/mail-receiver/README.md

 Emails will be saved in the `mail` folder

+# API Access
+You can get a list of all received emails by week using the admin api: `/api/mail/<year>/<week-number>?api_key=<configured setting>`.
+The weekly view provides API links to examine individual messages.

 # Testing your setup / Sending Email
 Testing this tool by using the SMTP protocol to directly call port 25 can be tricky since many ISPs and service providers (e.g. AWS) block outgoing traffic on port 25.
 Therefore, you'll need a proper SMTP gateway to send messages.
 You cand easily test your setup by manually sending emails from say gmail.